mnmlstme/unbundled/src/chapters/07_apps/reactive.md

 > dynamic behavior of a value completely at the time of declaration.

 Components may get values from the store, and also listen for change events.

-All dynamic web pages require code that retrieves data (for example, from an API) and inserts it into the HTML or DOM.
-Originally, this was accomplished with templating on the server.
-But if the data changes, we don't want to reload the entire page, just the data that changed.
-Typically, this means using Javascript to fetch the data and then manipulate the DOM.

 This is not easy to do.
 The problem of keeping the DOM in sync with data stored in Javascript has given rise to multiple competing frameworks; client-side rendering; a proposed extension to JS to add HTML expressions;